a10y/hsdis-macos/README.md

 hsdis is a plugin for the HotSpot Oracle JVM that allows you to print out the assembly of JIT'ed calls.

+I built the [artifact](https://raw.githubusercontent.com/a10y/hsdis-macos/master/hsdis-amd64.dylib) in this repo using binutils 2.28.

 Instructions for installing are below.

 ## Installation: JDK 1.8